FLX-20/Data-Science-Toolkits-and-Architectures-group-1/milestone_1/report _milestone_1.md

 ![convolutional filter example 1](/milestone_1/images/convolution_filter_example_1.jpeg)
 ![convolutional filter example 2](/milestone_1/images/convolution_filter_example_2.jpeg)

+The CNN finds the appropriate weights/values for the kernels that are used in the convolution process on its own via backpropagation.
+In the past, scientists manually developed kernels to detect image patterns, for instance, with kernels for edge detection.
+Nowadays, convolutional neural networks can find kernels that provide far better results.

 ## 6. Adding Documentation

 ## 7. Creating a folder for this milestone